DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 inset_text:
   applications-open:
     text: |-
-      <p>Applications for the <a href="https://get-a-teacher-relocation-payment.education.gov.uk/closed">international relocation payment (IRP)</a> are open between 2 April and 31 May 2024.</p>
+      <p>Applications for the <a href="https://get-a-teacher-relocation-payment.education.gov.uk/closed">international relocation payment (IRP)</a> are open for teachers between 2 April and 31 May 2024.</p>

       <h3>Changes to eligibility and payment</h3>

       <p>Trainees in languages or physics starting teacher training courses in the 2024 to 2025 academic year are no longer eligible for the IRP, even if their course starts before September 2024.
-Trainees in languages or physics are still eligible to <a href="https://getintoteaching.education.gov.uk/funding-and-support/scholarships-and-bursaries">apply for a scholarship or get a bursary</a> worth up to £30,000.</p>
+Trainees in languages or physics are still eligible to <a href="https://getintoteaching.education.gov.uk/funding-and-support/scholarships-and-bursaries">get a bursary or apply for a scholarship</a> worth up to £30,000.</p>

       <p>Payments to teachers applying from September 2024 will now be split into two £5,000 payments rather than given as a single £10,000 sum.
 Teachers can apply for the first payment at the start of their first year of employment and the second payment at the start of their second year.</p>